Updated March 8, 2023

 - You can make use of clear to clear the terminal.

 - TAB can be used to fill up the terminal.
 Eg if you know the start of a directory then press ‘cd’ and starting of the folder name and tab.
 It will bring up the entire folder name.

 - Ctrl+Z can be used to force stop any process.

 Linux is an operating system when helps to work with files and directories very efficiently.
 It helps in shell scripting and performing all operations easily.

-This has been a guide to Linux System commands.
+This has been a guide to Linux System Commands.
 Here we have discussed basic, intermediate as well as advanced Linux System Commands along with tips and tricks to use.
 You may also look at the following article to learn more –